pronobr/microtech-warehouse-client/README.md

  ### features and functionality

+- Laptop Warehouse Management Website
 - used firebase for authenticatation
+- Login and Register Implement
+- User Edit Inventory Add And Delete Product
-- used mongodb  for stored all data
+- Used Mongodb  for stored all data
-- for secure data jwt implement
+- For secure data jwt implement
-- implement private route for visit only authorized  account
+- Implement private route for visit only authorized  account
-- used dotenv for secure authenticatation email and password
+- Used dotenv for secure authenticatation email and password